The Power of Positive Thinking teaches readers that positive thinking, especially when mixed with faith, will

 Don’t let all the critics and imperfection sway you: thinking positive IS important.

-Similarly, books such as You Are the Placebo claim scientific backing while actually presenting little or no proofs.
+Similarly, more acclaimed books such as You Are the Placebo claim scientific backing while actually presenting little or no evidence.

 It’s probably because “The Power of Positive Thinking” is based on religion instead of woo-woo “science”.

-And while I didn’t particularly enjoy all the Biblical references of I otherwise find it quite good overall.
+And while I didn’t particularly enjoy all the Biblical references, I otherwise find it quite good overall.

-The idea of thinking positively and always looking for the positive angle of the events in your life is a huge game changer.
+The simple concept of thinking positive and searching for a positive angle in all your life events is a huge game changer.
 And shouldn’t be underestimated.

 By the way, this book is also one of the favorite of Tony Robbins.